aiman-al-masoud/crabby-book/readme.md

 ## Solid JS

 It's a React-like frontend framework based on signals and supporting TSX syntax.
 It is a little more intuitive to use than React (at least in my opinion).
+I used Bootstrap and SCSS for styling.

 ## Future Improvements